 River Nile and its tributaries (canals and drains) are the main source of water in Egypt especially for the governorates allocated on the river banks and on its branches.
-Therefore, the quality of water was evaluated by measuring of Cd and Pb concentrations in south of El-Minya Governorate during 2014 (Table 2).
+Therefore, the quality of water was evaluated by measuring of Cd and Pb concentrations in the south of El-Minya Governorate during 2014 (Table 2).
 Cadmium concentrations (Table 2), ranged from 1 to 48μg/l, exceed the permissible limit (3μg/l) for drinking water according to WHO (2011).
 Excess Cd could accumulate in the kidney and remains for many years causes irreversible kidney damage (Goyer, 1996).
-The kidney patients in the study area is presumed to have increased from 10 patient/million in 1974 to about 165 patient/million in 1995 and in 2005 it was 260 patient/million in El-Minya Governorate (El Minshawy and Kamel, 2006).
-Agricultural activities are considered as the most important sources for Cd, where the Egyptian marine phosphorite used for manufacture of super-phosphate fertilizers contains up to 20 ppm Cd (El-Kammar, 1974).
+Patients with kidney failure patients in the study area are presumed to have increased from 10 patient/million in 1974 to about 165 patient/million in 1995 and in 2005 it was 260 patient/million in El-Minya Governorate (El Minshawy and

+Kamel, 2006).
+Agricultural activities are considered as the most important sources for Cd, where the Egyptian marine phosphorite used for the manufacture of super-phosphate fertilizers contains up to 20 ppm Cd (El-Kammar, 1974).
 Pesticides also can lead to high Cd content in the study area (Bowen, 1966).

-The highest concentration of Cd was recorded in sample number $S_8$ of $48\mu g/l$ close to Abu Qurqas Sugar factory due to deposition of human wastes or garbage (Al-Shiekh Sharf canal).
-The lower concentration was recorded in sample number $S_6$ ( $1\mu g/l$ ) which was collected from the River Nile.
-These results are in line with those obtained Toufeek (2011) who recorded average Cd concentration 12.5 $\mu g/l$ at Aswan (southern Egypt), while Salman (2013) found that the Cd level in samples collected from Sohag Governorate were flocculated around $16\mu g/l$ .
-Therefore, Osman and Kloas (2010) mentioned that the average Cd concentration in the River Nile at Assuit was $6\mu g/l$ .
+The highest concentration of Cd was recorded in sample number S_8 of $48\mu g/l$ close to Abu Qurqas Sugar factory due to the deposition of human wastes or garbage (Al-Shiekh Sharf canal).
+The lower concentration was recorded in sample number S_6 ($1\mu g/l$) which was collected from the River Nile.
+These results are in line with those obtained Toufeek (2011) who recorded average Cd concentration 12.5 $\mu g/l$ at Aswan (southern Egypt), while Salman (2013) found that the Cd level in samples collected from Sohag Governorate was flocculated around $16\mu g/l$.
+Therefore, Osman and Kloas (2010) mentioned that the average Cd concentration in the River Nile at Assuit was $6\mu g/l$.

-Lead concentration ranged from 54 to $329\mu g/l$ in the studied surface water samples (Table.
+Lead concentration ranged from 54 to 329μg/l in the studied surface water samples (Table.
 2).
-The study samples content of Pb passes the permissible limit ( $10\mu g/l$ ) for drinking water according to WHO (2011).
+The study samples content of Pb passes the permissible limit (10μg/l) for drinking water according to WHO (2011).
 Lead adsorbed by human body disturbs many body processes and is harmful to many organs and tissues such as heart, bones, nervous system (Needleman, 2004; Bruce et al., 2012).
-The highest concentration Of Pb was recorded in sample number $S{28}$ ( $329\mu g/l$ ) from Al-Nasriyah canal, while sample number $S{6}$ , which was collected from the River Nile at Abu Qurqas district, contains the lowest concentration ( $54\mu g/l$ ).
-These results are in agreement with those obtained by Toufeek (2011) who reported about $214\mu g/l$ Pb in the River Nile at Aswan.
-In addition, Osman and Kloas (2010) proved that the average Pb concentration in the River Nile at Assuit is nearly $24\mu g/l$ .
+The highest concentration of Pb was recorded in sample number S28 (329μg/l) from Al-Nasriyah canal, while sample number S6, which was collected from the River Nile at Abu Qurqas district, contains the lowest concentration (54μg/l).
+These results are in agreement with those obtained by Toufeek (2011) who reported about 214μg/l Pb in the River Nile at Aswan.
+In addition, Osman and Kloas (2010) proved that the average Pb concentration in the River Nile at Assuit is nearly 24μg/l.

-The Nile River and canals contain higher Cd and Pb concentrations than the drains indicating the role of the human activities as a main source of these metals because most of the canals penetrate settlements and adjacent to roads.
+The Nile River and canals contain higher Cd and Pb concentrations than the drains indicating the role of the human activities as the main source of these metals because most of the canals penetrate settlements and adjacent to roads.
 In addition, most of the houses have not sewers and discharge their wastewater and solid waste into canals.